Guide

 library to use with your framework:

-, you can directly import icons from
+If you are using @carbon/react, you can directly import icons from

 Elements